How an ESOP Works

 Employees do not pay out-of-pocket for shares.
 Instead, the sponsor helps arrange financing on the trust’s behalf.
 This can take the form of seller notes, third-party debt (commercial loans, private credit, etc.), or a combination of the two.
 The sponsor repays the financing using pre-tax cash flow.
 Stock is released to the trust, from the suspense account, as the debt is paid down.

-How ESOP Shares are Allocated to Employees
+How are ESOP Shares Allocated to Employees?

 Share allocations typically take place once a year.